 The waiting time to be seen in a subsidized ENT clinic in the public hospital can be between two weeks to three months from the point of referral.

 A subsidized ENT clinic can have between 80 to more than 100 patients in a session (morning or afternoon).
 Only a handful of medical officers, Registrars and ENT Specialists see the patients.
 Hence, the waiting time in the clinic can be long (1 to 2.5 hours).

-Private patients can “walk in” to the clinic and make a direct appointment with the ENT Clinic.
+Private patients can “walk in” to the clinic and make a direct appointment with the ENT clinic.
 They may need a referral letter from a GP as required by some insurance companies for medical reimbursements.

-The waiting time to see an ENT Specialist as a private patient in a public or private hospital is usually shorter (usually less than less than 2 weeks).
+The waiting time to see an ENT specialist as a private patient in a public or private hospital is usually shorter (usually less than less than 2 weeks).

 3. Overall patient experience

 a.
-Different doctor vs same doctor
+Seeing different doctors vs the same doctor

 The ENT medical officers and Registrars do rotate between the different public hospitals in Singapore.
-All subsidized patients have an overall ENT Specialist in charge.
+All subsidized patients have an overall ENT specialist in charge.

 He or she will usually vet or review the cases seen by the medical officer or Registrar.

-In a private ENT clinic, you get to choose the ENT Specialist who you wish to see and your subsequent follow up clinic visits will be with the same ENT Specialist.
+In a private ENT clinic, you get to choose the ENT specialist who you wish to see and your subsequent follow up clinic visits will be with the same ENT specialist.